 Mount Vernon is located about an hour and 15 minutes north of Seattle in Skagit County.
 Before researching the festival, I naively thought that, perhaps, there were just open fields of tulips where visitors were free to just frolic through at their leisure and live out their best springtime-loving lives, but of course, there’s only private gardens that each charge an admission fee.

 Until recently, there were two major tulip fields: Roozengaardeand Tulip Town.
-As of 2022, there’s a new player in town: Garden Rosalyn.
+In the last couple of years, there’s a few new players in town: Garden Rosalyn and Tulip Valley Farms.
 All of the fields are located within about a three-mile radius of each other- you can check out a map of the fields here.

 Each of the fields have their own pros and cons.